5 Ways To Export CMYK with Inkscape | PNG, JPG, PDF, Vector & More

 CMYK

-CMYK is an additive color model that uses some combination of four different colors of ink — cyan, magenta, yellow, and black — to produce all of the other colors.
+CMYK is a subtractive color model that uses some combination of four different colors of ink — cyan, magenta, yellow, and black — to produce all of the other colors.

 Although it provides for less vibrant color options, working within the CMYK color space ensures that none of the colors you’re working with will be outside of the range (or “gamut” as it’s called) of what can be produced in ink.